andncl/arbok_driver/README.md

 I recommend running measurements from jupyter lab, which is automatically installed when executing 3).
-To pick the environment you just created within the jupyter lab application, add it to the ipython kernel
+To pick the environment you just created within the jupyter lab application, add it to the ipython kernel.

 ```bash
 python -m ipykernel install --name <your_env_name>